Swift-Classroom/Cal-s-Custom-Sign-Shop/README.md

 ## Documentation

-If you need to know more about the argoument see the [documentation](./docs/introduction.md).
+If you need more information on the topic, please refer to the [documentation](./docs/introduction.md).
+The documentation provides comprehensive details and explanations that can help you understand the subject better.

-If you are stuck, see [hints](./docs/hints)
+If you find yourself stuck or unsure about how to proceed, don't hesitate to look at the [hints](./docs/hints.md) provided.
+The hints are designed to guide you through challenging parts and offer clues that can help you find the right solution.

+Remember, it's normal to seek help and use available resources when learning something new.

+Good luck!